leoysun/db-proj1/README.md

 Filtering the Item Name dropdown by the dining hall name selected.
 Making the front-end error checking (e.g. preventing certain actions before UNI is inserted) more seamless.
-Populating more dining hall item data with more accuracy (this would naturally be improved as the app persists long-term)
+Populating more dining hall item data with more accuracy (this would naturally be improved as the app persists long-term) Making a stricter difference between Admin and nonAdmin accounts (currently, admin reviews can be edited from any account)

 The most interesting web pages are:
 1. The main page.